|Why the IB Diploma Programme?|

 |IB Diploma Programme Requirements & Course of Study|

 All IB DP candidates must:

-1. Take six IB Courses: one from each "group" - Language A, Language B, Individuals and Societies, Experimental Sciences, Mathematics, and 1 elective OR another Group 1-5 course.
+1. Take six (6) IB courses: one from each "group" - Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and one (1) Arts/Electives OR another Group 1-5 course:

 - Successfully complete a combination of 4 Higher Level (HL) courses AND 2 Standard Level (SL) courses across the 6 groups, or